 The Crown and the Temple

-11 Yes, take silver and gold, and make crowns, and set them on the head of Joshua the son of Jehozadak, the high priest; 12 and speak to him, saying, ‘The Lord of Hosts says, “The man whose name is the Branch shall grow up from this place; and he shall build the temple of the Lord.
-13 He shall build the temple of the Lord; and shall bear the glory, and shall sit and rule on his throne; and he shall be a priest on his throne; and the counsel of peace shall be between them both.
+11 Yes, take silver and gold, and make crowns and set them on the head of Joshua the son of Jehozadak, the high priest, 12 and speak to him, saying, ‘The Lord of Hosts says, “The man whose name is the Branch shall branch out from this place, and he shall build the temple of the Lord.
+13 He shall build the temple of the Lord and shall bear the glory and shall sit and rule on his throne, and he shall be a priest on his throne, and the counsel of peace shall be between them both.

 A Call to Justice and Mercy

-11 But they refused to listen, and turned their backs, and stopped their ears, that they might not hear.
-12 Yes, they made their hearts as hard as flint, lest they hear the law, and the words which the Lord of Hosts had sent through his Spirit by the former prophets.
+11 But they refused to listen and turned their backs and stopped their ears so that they might not hear.
+12 Yes, they made their hearts as hard as flint, lest they hear the law and the words which the Lord of Hosts had sent through his Spirit by the former prophets.
 Therefore great wrath came from the Lord of Hosts.